eloqdata/eloq-website/website/eloqkv/configuration.md

 - Data Type: String
 - Default Value: rocksdb_data

+### `requirepass`

+- Description: The `requirepass` setting is used to enforce authentication.
+When enabled, EloqKV will not process any commands from clients that are not authenticated. `requirepass` is only supported in config file.
+- Category: [local]
+- Scope: Global
+- Data Type: String
+- Default Value: Empty

 ### Log Configuration

 EloqKV uses GLOG to manage logging with various log levels.
 You can modify GLOG's behavior by exporting environment variables prefixed with GLOG\_.
 For more information, refer to the [GLOG FLAGS documentation](https://github.com/google/glog/blob/master/docs/flags.md).